jaequery/hak/README.md

 hak create somesite
 ```

-This will have created somesite in your current working directory.
+You will be prompted to choose a framework of choice and once done, it will have created a ./somesite/ directory.

-#### Start site
+#### Start the site

 ```sh
 cd somesite